-The statute provides a form of disclosure statement, which is self-explanatory and must be substantially followed.
+The statute provides a form of disclosure statement, which is selfexplanatory and must be substantially followed.
+The form, along with explanatory information, can also can be found on the Washington Department of Labor and Industries website.
 Note that the form contains a place for the customer to acknowledge receipt of the disclosure in writing.
 Contractors should check the Department of Labor and Industries website for possible updates to the required disclosure form.

-Every contractor who submits a disclosure statement pursuant to the contractor registration statute should also submit additional information prepared by the Department of Labor and Industries.25 It might be prudent for a contractor to include all the required "notice to customer" information in its form contract.
+Every contractor who submits a disclosure statement pursuant to the registration statute should also submit additional information prepared by the Department of Labor and Industries.26 might be prudent for a contractor to include all the required "notice to customer " information in its form contract.